Prâslea the Brave and the Golden Apples: Assyrian people

 In a tale collected from the Assyrian people and published by Russo-Assyrian author Konstantin P. (Bar-Mattai) Matveev with the title "Царь и три сына" ("The Emperor and the Three Sons"), an emperor has three sons and a prized apple tree in the garden, whose fruits are stolen every year.
 He orders his sons to stand guard and discover the culprit.
 Only the youngest, named Mirza-Mamed, finds out and shoots the thief.
 He calls out for his brothers to follow the trail that leads to a hole in the ground.
 Mirza-Mamed descends and enters a gated castle.
 He finds and releases three princesses from the devas and leads them back to his brothers.
 The youngest princess tells him that, if he gets trapped down there, he should go to her room, get four dice and throw it at the wall; four rams will appear and he must jump on the white one.
 He jumps on the black one and is led further down, to another kingdom menaced by a dragon that blocked the flow of water.
 He defeats this dragon, kills a second one that threatened the nest of the Simurgh.
 He saves the chicks and their father takes Mirza-Mamed back to his realm.

+Azerbaijan

+Azerbaijani scholarship indexes the tale as the Azerbaijani tale type 301, "Oğurlanmış üç şahzadə qız" ("Three kidnapped princesses").
+In the Azeri type, the brothers guard the apple tree, but only the younger discover the culprit: a div is stealing the apples.
+The brothers follow the blood trail to a well and climb down; the young hero goes down the well, defeats the div and rescues three princesses, whom he sends to the upper world; the hero's brothers betray him, cut the rope and abandon him in the lower world.
+The hero then kills a snake or dragon that threatens the Simurgh bird, which promises to help to carry the hero out of the lower world.